jychoi118/ilvr_adm/README.md

 ## Overview

-ILVR is a learning-free method of controlling the generation of unconditional DDPMs.
+ILVR is a learning-free method for controlling the generation of unconditional DDPMs.
 ILVR refines each generation step with low-frequency component of purturbed reference image.
 Our method enables various tasks (image translation, paint-to-image, editing with scribbles) with only a single model trained on a target dataset.

 ![image](https://user-images.githubusercontent.com/36615789/133278340-48050da2-192b-4851-87ab-ba090545886a.png)